The Prompt Course · 5 lessons · Free

 Lesson 02 Open

-The Power of Context — give AI the right background without writing a novel
+The power of context — give AI the right background without writing a novel

 Why "write an email" always fails